-Premiere: 19 October 2013 at Razzo Hall, Clark University, Worcester, MA.
-Brett Maguire, piano
+Premiere: 19 October 2013 at Razzo Hall, Clark University, Worcester, MA

 Instrumentation: solo piano

-Performance note: Cloches draws on music I wrote for my now-withdrawn Wedding Preludes (2008).
-Ambitious though the earlier piece was, it proved fearsomely difficult to perform and was plagued by some immature compositional excesses.
+Cloches draws on music I wrote for my now-withdrawn Wedding Preludes (2008).
+Ambitious though the earlier piece was, it proved virtually impossible to perform and was plagued by some immature compositional excesses.
+The new piece eschews, I trust, the last and, while it’s no cakewalk from a technical standpoint, is at least somewhat less formidable than its predecessor.

 Cloches is dedicated to my friend, the pianist Daria Scarano.